plaid/pattern/README.md

 "start": "PORT=3001 HTTPS=true react-scripts start",
 ```

-Then, in the wait-for-client.sh file in the server folder, replace this line on line 6
+Then, in the wait-for-client.sh file in the main pattern folder, replace this line on line 6

 ```bash
 while [ "$(curl -s -o /dev/null -w "%{http_code}" -m 1 localhost:3001)" != "200" ]